-Bank of America beats on bond trading boost
+Bank of America beats on bond trading boost, loan growth

-(Reuters) - Bank of America Corp beat analysts’ estimates for quarterly profit on Wednesday, as the second-biggest U.S. lender’s bond trading division posted a strong showing, eclipsing declines at its three other major businesses.
+(Reuters) - Bank of America Corp beat analysts’ estimates for quarterly profit on Wednesday, as a boost from bond trading and growth in its loan book helped the second-biggest U.S. lender blunt a hit from lower interest rates.

-Lower interest rates caused a drop in profit in each of the bank’s business except global markets, which was boosted by the jump in bond trading.

-Bond trading revenue jumped 25% to $1.8 billion from a year earlier, when financial markets were roiled by trade and global growth concerns.
+Bond trading has been a bright spot for big U.S. banks that reported fourth-quarter results this week, largely due to easy comparisons from a year earlier when financial markets were selling off due to concerns over trade and global growth.

-Loan growth of 6% at the bank significantly outpaced those reported by big bank rivals Citigroup and JPMorgan Chase and Co.
+Bank of America reported a 25% rise in bond trading revenue, although that was far short of the 86% surge at JPMorgan Chase and Co and a 49% jump at Citigroup Inc.

+Loans grew 6% at Bank of America, significantly outpacing increases at Citigroup and JPMorgan.
+Bank’s deposits rose 5%.

+“Solid client activity in growing loans and gathering deposits helped us offset spread compression,” Chief Financial Officer Paul Donofrio said in a statement.

-However, revenue in its consumer banking fell 5% to $9.5 billion.
+However, revenue in consumer banking, the bank’s biggest business, fell 5% to $9.5 billion, largely due to the three interest rate cuts last year by the Federal Reserve.

-The Federal Reserve cut rates three times last year, after having raised interest rates nine times since 2015.
+The bank’s net interest margin, which measures how profitably a bank can lend out depositors’ funds, fell to 2.35% from 2.52% a year earlier, and from 2.41% in the prior quarter.

 Bank of America is the most vulnerable among the big U.S. banks to fluctuations in interest rates because of its large deposit stock and rate-sensitive mortgage securities.